Contact dermatitis: Photocontact dermatitis

-Sometimes termed "photoaggravated", and divided into two categories, phototoxic and photoallergic, PCD is the eczematous condition which is triggered by an interaction between an otherwise unharmful or less harmful substance on the skin and ultraviolet light (320–400 nm UVA) (ESCD 2006), therefore manifesting itself only in regions where the affected person has been exposed to such rays.
+Sometimes termed "photoaggravated", and divided into two categories, phototoxic and photoallergic, PCD is the eczematous condition which is triggered by an interaction between a substance on the skin and ultraviolet light (320–400 nm UVA) (ESCD 2006), therefore manifesting itself only in regions where the affected person has been exposed to such rays.

 Without the presence of these rays, the photosensitiser is not harmful.
 For this reason, this form of contact dermatitis is usually associated only with areas of skin that are left uncovered by clothing, and it can be soundly defeated by avoiding exposure to sunlight.
 The mechanism of action varies from toxin to toxin, but is usually due to the production of a photoproduct.
 Toxins which are associated with PCD include the psoralens.
 Psoralens are in fact used therapeutically for the treatment of psoriasis, eczema, and vitiligo.

 Photocontact dermatitis is another condition in which the distinction between forms of contact dermatitis is not clear-cut.
 Immunological mechanisms can also play a part, causing a response similar to ACD.

+Protein contact dermatitis

+Protein contact dermatitis (PCD) is a form of chronic eczema resulting from immediate hypersensitivity to plant, animal, or hydrolized proteins.
+It is most frequently seen in occupational settings involving food handling.
+PCD is diagnosed by prick tests.